OAXFoundation/oaxfoundation.github.io/_posts/2026-06-1-May-2026-Community-Updates.md

 <b>Geopolitical: Trump–Xi, stability as the outcome</b>

 The May 14–15 Beijing summit was Trump's first visit to China since 2017.
 No comprehensive deal, but stability itself was the deliverable.
-Xi called 2026 a potential "<b><i>historic, landmark year.</b></i>" Both sides agreed on a framework for economic cooperation and tariff de-escalation signals.
+Xi called 2026 a potential "<b>historic, landmark year.</b>" Both sides agreed on a framework for economic cooperation and tariff de-escalation signals.
 Markets read it correctly: this was a floor, not a ceiling.

 ![]({{ site.baseurl }}/img/blog-images/OAX-BBC-Trump-Xi.png)
-<i>Source: <a href="https://www.bbc.co.uk/news/articles/cdxp0g4q3q2o">BBC</a></i>
+<br><i>Source: <a href="https://www.bbc.co.uk/news/articles/cdxp0g4q3q2o">BBC</a></i>

 The more important signal for our community: <b>AI was formally placed on the diplomatic agenda</b> for the first time.
 Both governments agreed to open a government-level AI dialogue.
 The Stanford 2026 AI Index puts the US lead over Chinese models at just 2.7%.
 Two superpowers in a dead heat, and they're now talking about guardrails.

 ![]({{ site.baseurl }}/img/blog-images/OAX-Reuters-Trump-Putin.png)
-<i>Source: Reuters</i>
+<br><i>Source: Reuters</i>

 Just days after Trump left Beijing, Putin arrived, his 25th visit to China, marking 30 years of the China-Russia strategic partnership.
 Within weeks, Beijing also hosted Pakistani PM Sharif and Serbian President Vucic.